Kuly14/DJED/README.md

 yarn hardhat --network mainnet deploy --tags second
 ```

-This will deploy the controller.
+This will deploy the controller, transfer the WBTC from the ICO and transfers ownership of the minting to the controller.